fabianfernandezGL/TheGoodPizza/README.md

 Gorilla Logic recently created a new fast food business.
 They will be starting a pilot selling food to the Gorillas in the company.

+## Live demo

+Click [here](https://fabianfernandezgl.github.io/PizzaCart-UI/) to see the app running.

 ## Deploy and Test Coverage Status

 | Deploy                                                                                | Test Coverage                                                                                                                                        |